The Aspen Leadership Group is proud to partner with the Lucile

 fundraising entity for Lucile Packard Children’s Hospital Stanford

-and the child health programs at Stanford University School of
+and the child and maternal health programs at Stanford University

-Medicine.
-The Foundation is named for Lucile Salter Packard, who
+School of Medicine.
+The Foundation is named for Lucile Salter

-committed her life to the well-being of children.
-Lucile, along
+Packard, who committed her life to the well-being of children.

-with her husband David (co-founder of Hewlett-Packard), were
+Lucile, along with her husband David (co-founder of

-leaders in the development of Lucile Packard Children’s Hospital
+Hewlett-Packard), were leaders in the development of Lucile Packard

-Stanford University Medical Center, and the Foundation was
+Hospital merged with Stanford University Medical Center, and the